 Following and engaging with industry influencers and prospects will help you build a solid professional network and remain at the forefront of people’s minds.
 You'll want to get on their radar in order to open yourself up to opportunities to interact, share content, and comment on each other's updates.
 Plus, other followers will see then that these influencers are influenced by you as well!

 4. Connect With Your Existing Customers

 Acquiring new customers is the ultimate goal, but social media can also help you build stronger relationships with the clients you already have.
-Taking the time to engage with them — following their profiles, liking their posts, and sharing their content — can go a long way toward keeping them satisfied.
+Taking the time to engage with them — following their profiles, liking their posts, and sharing their content — can go a long way toward keeping them satisfied and keeps your business top of mind when they're ready to purchase again.
 This will also show prospects that you're invested in the success of your customers and value your professional relationships.

 Discover who else you should follow on Facebook, Twitter, and LinkedIn by downloading "The Complete Guide To Social Media Marketing For Manufacturers."